Orientation theory in arithmetic geometry: Orientation and characteristic classes

 and denote by $e$ the rank of this vector bundle.

-Then $e_\Delta=c_e(\xi)$. \end{thm} \begin{rem} One will apply this theorem in two cases: \begin{itemize} \item Given a base scheme $S$, $\Delta$ is a morphism of smooth closed $S$-pairs.
-This case is already known from \cite[4.16]{Deg8}. \item $\E$ is absolutely pure and the schemes $X$, $Z$, $Y$, $T=f^{-1}(Z)$ are all regular. \end{itemize} \end{rem} \begin{proof} Recall the deformation diagram \eqref{eq:deformation} is functorial with respect to the morphism $\Delta$, because it is assumed to be cartesian.
-Thus, going back to the definition of fundamental classes (\ref{df:fdl_class}), we are reduced to consider the case where $\Delta$ is the following cartesian square:
+Then $e_\Delta=c_e(\xi)$. \end{thm} \begin{rem} One can apply this theorem in two cases: \begin{itemize} \item Given a base scheme $S$, $\Delta$ is a morphism of smooth closed $S$-pairs.
+This case is already known from \cite[4.16]{Deg8}. \item $\E$ is $\reg$-absolutely pure and the schemes $X$, $Z$, $Y$, $T=f^{-1}(Z)$ are all regular. \end{itemize} \end{rem} \begin{proof} Recall the deformation diagram \eqref{eq:deformation} is functorial with respect to the morphism $\Delta$, because it is assumed to be cartesian.
+Thus, going back to the definition of fundamental classes (\ref{df:fdl_class}), using the deformation diagrams respectively for the closed pairs $(X,Z)$ and $(Y,T)$ we are reduced to compare Thom classes for the corresponding normal bundles, as summarized in the following cartesian square: